FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 ```
 {% endraw %}

 This builds a form from the same `registration_data` array.
 But it does something else which you might find intriguing.
-Let's take a deeper look at the maximum price form field, which has some additional newlines added below:
+Let's take a deeper look at the maximum home price form field, which has some additional newlines added below:

 {% raw %}
 ```jinja